Arrested Fyre Festival Promoter Gets Bail

 He faces a maximum sentence of 20 years in prison if convicted.

-More than a dozen lawsuits have been filed against McFarland and his partner in the festival, the rapper Ja Rule, since the festival’s collapse.
+More than a dozen lawsuits have been filed against McFarland and his partner in the2 festival, the2 rapper Ja Rule, since the2 festival’s collapse.

-One of the complaints, filed in May in Los Angeles, calls the festival “nothing more than a get-rich-quick scam” akin to a Ponzi scheme.
+One of the2 complaints, filed in May in Los Angeles, calls the2 festival “nothing more than a get-rich-quick scam” akin to a Ponzi scheme.

-Ja Rule, whose real name is Jeffrey Atkins, does not face charges in connection to the case.
+Ja Rule, whose real name is Jeffrey Atkins, does not face charges in connection to the2 case.